 - uses innovative approaches to engage students in deep learning,

-- demonstrates positive impact on students,
+- has a demonstrated positive impact on student learning,

 - aligns with Institutional/Program/Course or Gen Ed Student Learning Objectives (SLOs),

 - actively engages students in the learning process.

 As a nominator, you are asked to provide: